 - The following diagram maps the three incoterms you should select from, and the point at which responsibility (organizing and paying) and liability (following up if something goes wrong) for the shipment transfers from the buyer to the seller.

 This is the main leg of the shipment, where your goods are flown or shipped from country to country.
 Confirm with your forwarder when you receive the quote whether the transit time is just for this leg or for all shipment stages that they are responsible for.

 This is the point where the process starts repeating, but in reverse, namely, unloading, deconsolidation, and customs clearance.
 Customs regulations are more complicated when importing than importing, and the chances of customs inspection increase.

 This is when the shipment is transported from the warehouse to your shipment’s final destination, with a possible prepping stop (checking or preparing for Amazon compliance) in between.
-The shipment has to be picked up soon after customs clearance (more on this in the Customs Process chapter).
+The shipment has to be picked up soon after customs clearance (more on this in the Customs Process guide).
 If the goods are going to a warehouse, the correct unloading equipment and people on hand need to be on hand when the truck arrives.
 If it’s going to an Amazon warehouse, this needs to be arranged well in advance.

 - Your forwarder will handle most of the tasks in the shipment.